junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "You do know it is pointless to fight or hide from me, do you?"
 Raphael mocks, turning around as well, following him two wings' distance away.

 "How do you find me?"
-Cas asks, hoping vainly that the talks might distract the archangel for at least a split of heartbeat time, while widening all his eyes scattered on his rings to scan through the time flux while he flies.
+Cas asks, hoping vainly that the talks might distract the archangel for at least a split of heartbeat time, while widening all the eyes he has to scan through the time flux.
 It's been a while since he has to fight in the time dimension in his true form, even longer to have to find a soul in here, if ever.

 But surely the familiarity and the profound bound should make it slightly easier?
 Cas starts getting anxious, finding the time flux all look the same rapid and more confusingly dazzling than he remembers.
-Something disturbing is going on in these western times, but he doesn't know what, and Dean is there, going through the weird time and history on his own, without wing and without protection.
+Something disturbing is going on in these western times, but he doesn't know what, and Dean is there, going through the weird time and history on his own, without wings and without protection.

 Cas flaps his wings more rapidly, bearing all the tearing sensation in the rings and wings.
-Not caring the more rapid he goes, the faster the grace is bleeding and losing, spilling from his true form like dripping blood along the way.
+Not caring that the more rapid he goes, the faster the grace is bleeding and losing, spilling from his true form like dripping blood along the way.

 Then for the second time, the disturbance in the air hits him sharp from the center, he almost falls directly into the time flux below.